HTTP-APIs/hydrus/README.md

 You should be displaying the example API as served by the server.

-## Add your own Hydra documentation file
+## Add your own hydra documentation file
-To serve your own Hydra-RDF documentation file:
+To serve your own hydra-RDF documentation file:

 1. Create a `doc.py` file as the ones in `examples/` directory containing your own *ApiDoc*.
 2. Set the `APIDOC_REL_PATH` variable in `docker-compose.yml`.
 This should the relative path from the project root.